Note: Effective August 2013, this policy has been revised. For individual changes, see the redlined version.

 Participation is governed by the following guidelines:

 b.
-Training programs may be offered on or off campus, and the University may contract with outside agencies to provide additional training as well.
-The fee to participants or their departments, if any, will be indicated when the programs are announced.
+Offerings may be provided on or off campus, and the University may contract with outside agencies to provide additional workshops as well.
+The fee to participants or their departments, if any, will be indicated when the offerings are announced.

 c.
-Staff who participate in work-related programs are considered to be in a work status during such participation and are not required to make up time.
-Obtaining departmental approval to attend Learning and Development courses may be required by individual units at their discretion.
+Staff who participate in work-related offerings are considered to be in a work status during such participation and are not required to make up time.
+Obtaining departmental approval to attend Learning and Development offerings may be required by individual units at their discretion.

 26.3 ATTENDANCE AT NON-CREDIT CONFERENCES, SHORT COURSES, AND WORKSHOPS THAT ARE NOT WORK RELATED.

-University staff may participate in non-credit programs such as conferences, short courses, or workshops, which are not work related if such participation will contribute to their overall educational and professional development.
-Such programs may be offered on or off campus.
+University staff may participate in non-credit offerings such as conferences, short courses, or workshops, which are not work related if such participation will contribute to their overall educational and professional development.
+Such offerings may be provided on or off campus.
 The following guidelines apply:

-b.If programs occur during regular work hours, a supervisor's approval may be needed.
+b.If offerings occur during regular work hours, a supervisor's approval may be needed.

-Internship Program.
-Staff members interested in learning new skills may self-elect to apply for the Internship Program.
+Staff members interested in learning new skills may self-elect to apply for the Professional Development Internship Program.
 The program enables participants to gain insight and experience in areas that interest them but which may differ from their work responsibilities.
 Staff members are encouraged to pursue avenues that will result in their professional growth.

 26.5 COURSES FOR ACADEMIC CREDIT.